11 Jan Digital Marketing, the big debate: Paid vs Organic

 - Sales Periods – If you have products you would like to get rid of quickly then Google ads are a great route to market.

-- New product/brand launch – If nobody knows about your product or brand then social media ads are a great way to get known and Google ads are a great way to target those searching the problems your new products or brand solve.
+- New product/brand launch – If nobody knows about your product or brand then social media ads are a great way to get known and Google ads are a great way to target those searching the problems your brand solves.

 When is it better to generate attention organically?